Installing Electrical Outlets in a Garage Workshop

 Notice: Garage or workshop electrical wiring should be installed according to local and national electrical codes with a permit and be inspected.

-Planning Garage Workshop Electrical Circuits
+Planning Garage Workshop Electrical Circuit Wiring

 With regard to this question, I fully understand the economical concern for wiring workshop circuits, however lets consider many of the scenarios that may be encountered in a workshop while using 220 volt equipment.